Behind the Exclusive Collegiate Scholarship from Washington Accord

 Your Privacy Is Protected

 The information you submit will not be sold or rented to any company.
 We may use it to determine your eligibility for, and contact you regarding, this scholarship.
-The only exception, as noted below, is that we plan on publishing the winning response and the name of the scholarship recipient.
-Information from applicants who are not awarded this scholarship will be purged as quickly as possible after a winner has been chosen.
+The only exception, as noted below, is that we plan on publishing the winning response and the name of the award recipient.
+Information from applicants not awarded this scholarship will be purged as quickly as possible after the announcement of the winner.

 A Winning Response